komunre/Arcade-Waves/README.md

 # Minigames

 These are arcades and other small games that I wrote.
-At the moment there are only two, but it is planned to add Ping pong.
 ***
 `Newest version: 1.0.2`